Judith D. Sally: Background

-In 1968, Judith entered the doctoral program in mathematics at Chicago.

-In 1971, Judith Sally was awarded her Ph.D. in mathematics from University of Chicago.
+In 1968, Sally entered the doctoral program in mathematics at Chicago.
+In 1971, she was awarded her Ph.D. in mathematics from University of Chicago.
 Her thesis "Regular Overrings of Regular Local Rings" was supervised by Irving Kaplansky.

+Sally was an accomplished runner, completing several Chicago Marathons, as well as many shorter races, where she often finished first in her age group.
+She died in Chicago on January 28, 2024, at the age of 86.

 Career

 After completion of her doctoral studies, Sally spent 1971–1972 in a postdoctoral position at Rutgers University in New Brunswick, New Jersey.
 Sally joined the faculty at Northwestern University in 1972.
 In 1977, she received a Sloan Fellowship.
-She received a Bunting Fellowship at the Mary Ingraham Institute at Radcliffe College for the 1981-1982 academic year.
+She received a Bunting Fellowship at the Mary Ingraham Institute at Radcliffe College for the 1981–1982 academic year.
+In 1982, she became the second woman to be appointed a full professor in mathematics at Northwestern, after Alexandra Bellow.
 Sally was awarded a National Science Foundation Visiting Professorship for Women for the 1988–1989 academic year, during which time she visited Purdue University in West Lafayette, Indiana.
 At Northwestern she won the College of Arts and Sciences Teaching Award.
 In 1995, she was invited to give the Association for Women in Mathematics Noether Lecture, an honor "for fundamental and sustained contributions to the mathematical sciences".

-She wrote a research monograph Number of generators of ideals in rings that was published by Marcel Dekker in 1978.
-She has published several books on mathematics education with her husband, Paul Sally.
+Sally also wrote a research monograph Number of generators of ideals in rings that was published by Marcel Dekker in 1978, and translated Jean Dieudonné's Cours de géométrie algébrique into English as History of algebraic geometry.
+She published several books on mathematics education with her husband, Paul Sally.
+Her interest in mathematical pedagogy also lead to teaching mathematics courses at the University of Chicago for historically underrepresented groups and geometry courses for elementary school teachers.